chriscr2/Kakaoalan/README.md

 Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.

 ~~***Unique Ability: Blessings Of The Zaaoo***~~
-~~> This Iron-Age to Early-Medieval state independently developed iron tools, hemp paper, elephant domestication, and writing.~~ (COMING SOON)
+~~> This Iron-Age to Early-Medieval state independently developed iron tools, hemp paper, elephant domestication, and writing.~~

 ***Unique Unit: Adalal Kakaoalan** (Replaces Composite Bowman)*
 > Despite its origins as a group for hunters, this group proved to be an vital for military advancement in the nation.